Explaining India-Nepal Border Conflict and Other Issues- A Letter to a Friend in India

-Although the world has often assumed Nepal as a small brother of India, I would like to address you as my friend.
+Although the world has often assumed Nepal as India's small brother, I would like to address you as my friend.
 Irrespective of Nepal possessing an infinitesimal fraction of land, human resources, economy, and development than India possesses, we, a citizen of Nepal, would still like to call you as a friend.

 We have seen no other friends like you.
 Let me be more specific.
-No two countries in a world share so much of the closeness that India and Nepal do.
+No two countries in the world share so much of the closeness that India and Nepal do.
 We share a similar culture and tradition.
-We have been traveling borderless with no passport needed ever since the establishment of the Sugauli treaty in 1816, and our economy depends on each other.
+We have been traveling borderless with no passport needed ever since the Sugauli treaty's establishment in 1816, and our economy depends on each other.
 We see so much of us in you.
 You are our neighbor, and we love you.

 We, as a Nepalese, can never forget your generosity.

-I am personally indebted to India because I have spent my valuable life with you that includes my college days.
-But, today, in this letter, I would like to write not about on the personal side.
+I am personally indebted to India because I have spent my valuable life with you, including my college days.
+Today, in this letter, I would like to write not about the personal side.

-Let me begin this letter by a thank you note.
+Let me begin this letter with a thank you note.
 I am overwhelmed by India’s support and rescue during the disastrous earthquake in April 2015.
-We, as a Nepalese, will not forget your generosity.
+We, as Nepalese, will not forget your generosity.

 Those were one of the golden periods of our friendship.
-Eight months before the earthquake, India’s newly appointed Prime Minister, Narendra Modi, addressed the parliament of Nepal.
+Eight months before the earthquake, India’s newly appointed Prime Minister, Narendra Modi, addressed Nepal's parliament.
 His speech was applauded and accepted by the whole nation, irrespective of their ethnicity and political ideology.
-This was the first of an instance that any foreign representative had a privilege to stand and speak from the parliament house of Nepal.
+This was the first instance that any foreign representative had the privilege of standing and speaking from Nepal's parliament house.

 It’s not that the outrage in Nepal against India was null before 2015.
-There were many, but in those earlier issues, however big they may, our waves of anger were concentrated towards our political leaders who compromised national interests.
+There were many, but in those earlier issues, however big they may, our anger waves were concentrated towards our political leaders who compromised national interests.

 In only five years, how we see each other has somersaulted.
-I am afraid the distance between our friendship is increasing, and this is an enormous concern for me.
-The current understanding of the border dispute has grown outrages among each other on both sides of the border.
-While Nepalese have united for this issue, I observe that people in India have contradicting views differentiated by their political beliefs.
+I am afraid the distance between our friendship is increasing, which is an enormous concern for me.
+The current understanding of the border dispute has grown outrages on both sides of the border.
+While Nepalese have united for this issue, I observe that India's people have contradicting views differentiated by their political beliefs.
 I do not want to put my statement on who is right, Nepal, or India, but I want to let you know that most of the statement in your outrage has been discussed in baseless claims with no historical research.

 It concerns me because I do not want to lose you.
-As a friend of yours, I would like to put my arguments on what political steps might have generated a hard feeling among the people of our country.
+As a friend of yours, I would like to put my arguments on what political steps might have generated a hard feeling among our country's people.

 I will include the following significant points in my letter.